-Agile workspaces are key enablers of TCS’ model, and represent the next generation work environments that facilitate greater collaboration amongst teams.
+These are key enablers of TCS’ Location Independent Agile model, and represent the next generation work environment that facilitate greater collaboration among teams.
 It is characterized by partition-less open offices, informal seating, interactive surfaces for information capture, and modern collaboration devices for increased productivity.

 In the enterprise context, this is the discovery, interpretation, and communication of meaningful patterns in business data to predict and improve business performance.